Jump To Section

 - Add the wet ingredients to the dry ingredients.
 Gently whisk to combine, until no floury bits remain.
 Add the melted butter and stir well.

 - Heat a drizzle of vegetable oil or clarified butter (like ghee—regular butter will burn) on a non-stick skillet over medium heat, then reduce heat to medium-low to avoid scorching your first round.
 Using a measuring cup, ladle pancake batter into medium-sized rounds; use the back of the measuring cup to help spread them out evenly.
 Cook until pancakes are firming up around the edges, and little bubbles have begun to appear on the top side of the batter.

 - Flip to the second side, and cook until golden brown, adjusting heat as needed.
 Repeat with remaining batter, greasing the pan with additional butter or oil if too dry.

 - Serve with a drizzle of honey or maple syrup.

-Become a better chef with the MasterClass All-Access Pass.
+Become a better chef with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Dominique Ansel, Gordon Ramsay, Alice Waters, and more.